PGBSean/Latitude-3580-OpenCore/README.md

 WARNING ⚠️: I  do not responsible for lost personal data, or malfunction hard drive. **You are doing this at your own RISK.**

-If you're not sure how to install or troubleshoot, refer to this [Latitude 3580 OpenCore Wiki](https://github.com/PGBSean/OC-DELL-LTT3580/wiki)

 ## This EFI applys to:
 - Intel Core i7 7XXXU CPU (if you using other than i7, please tweak by yourself in the config.plist, or DM me.)